dbltnk/rules-exploration/README.md

 * P3 moving creatures
 * P3 wrapping as an alternative to borders
 * P3 do we need animations to figure out what has had influence on what?
+* P3 Load nickname presets for the known species

 ## Games to try